IsaiasTG/Drought-Data-Science-Project/README.md

 # Drought-Data-Science-Project

+Project Title
+  1. Drought data analysis for San Joaquin County

+Name(s) of individual or team members
   Team Members: Chase Krogh, Jack Lei, Isaias Torres

-Mapping of drought conditions in California by producing NDWI &amp; NDVI maps and analyzing them for correlations.
-Important variables will be precipitation, temperature, vegetation and additional geographic factors that contribute to a warming climate and reduced rainfall.
+Short 1-2 sentence summary
+   The goal of our analysis will be to identify drought condition variations over time and we will be focusing on San Joaquin County and see how the drought will affect the vegetation and the residents.

+Problem statement, question(s) and/or objective(s)
   Problem Statement: San Joaquin County has been in an emergency drought since April 21st, 2021.
 All Census Block Groups in this county have been severely affected by extreme drought conditions.

-The goal of our analysis will be to identify drought conditon variations over time and we  will be focusing on San Joaquin County and see how the drought will affect the vegetation and the residents.

   Questions: What insights can the analysis of NDVI, NDWI & EVI Landsat imagery offer us in regards to changes in drought conditions over time?

-Project Title
-Name(s) of individual or team members
-Short 1-2 sentence summary
-Problem statement, question(s) and/or objective(s)
 Datasets you will use (with links, if available)
   1. https://modis.ornl.gov/cgi-bin/sites/site/?network=AMERIFLUX&network_siteid=US-xSJ&product=MOD13Q1
   2. https://modis.ornl.gov/sites/?id=us_california_sierra_san_joaquin_experimental_range